Chikuzen-Iwaya Station

-Chikuzen-Iwaya Station (筑前岩屋駅, Chikuzen-Iwaya-eki) is a railway station on the Hitahikosan Line in Tōhō, Fukuoka, Japan, operated by Kyushu Railway Company (JR Kyushu).
+Chikuzen-Iwaya Station (筑前岩屋駅, Chikuzen-Iwaya-eki) is a bus transit station on the Hitahikosan Line in Tōhō, Asakura District, Fukuoka Prefecture, Japan, operated by Kyushu Railway Company (JR Kyushu).
 To the north of the station, the 4380 m Shakadake Tunnel can be clearly seen, where a fatal tunnel collapse occurred during construction in 1953, killing 21 construction workers.

 Lines

 Chikuzen-Iwaya Station is served by the Hitahikosan Line.